stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/DMA/DMA_FLASHToRAM/readme.txt

 Note that only DMA2 Streams are able to perform Memory-to-Memory transfers.

 There are different options to check on the DMA end of transfer:
- 1. Use DMA Transfer Complete interrupt.
+1)Use DMA Transfer Complete interrupt.
- 2. Use DMA enable state (the DMA stream is disabled by hardware when transfer is complete).
+2)Use DMA enable state (the DMA stream is disabled by hardware when transfer is complete).
- 3. Use DMA Stream transfer counter value (the counter value is decremented when transfer is ongoing and is equal to 0 at the transfer end).
+3)Use DMA Stream transfer counter value (the counter value is decremented when transfer is ongoing and is equal to 0 at the transfer end).
- 4. Use DMA Transfer Complete flag (polling mode).
+4)Use DMA Transfer Complete flag (polling mode).

 In this example methods 1, 2 and 3 are provided (you can select between method 2 and 3 by uncommenting relative code in waiting loop in the main.c file).